mrYakamoto/cheering-mascot/README.md

 ### Rules
 We are leading some cheers, and we have a mascot helping us by holding up signs that correspond to our cheers.
 Here are the rules for how the mascot behaves.
 While these rules might feel a little arbitrary, we are practicing writing to specifications.

+-  The cheering only ends (i.e., the program exits) when we call out, "GAME OVER".

 - Shouting is the only way for the mascot to hear us; we shout by typing in all caps.
 If we shout out the name of a cheer, the mascot responds with the appropriate sign.
 For example, if we call out for the "RED HOT" cheer, the mascot holds up the "H-O-T!" sign.